Ryan-Raiz/avanti/src/read/4-Chapter/README.md

 He silently left the car and shut the door.
 The car drove away.
 He walked for 3 minutes and rang the bell - the door opened.
 He walked in and heard the voice from above saying:
-- Go up - third floor!
+- Go all the way up - third floor!

 Arthur went up to the last floor.
 A middle-aged man was waiting for him in the door frame.